fikrinotes/fikrinotes.github.io/README.md

 # Introduction
 Hi, my name is Fikri Mulyana Setiawan, *a science enthusiast*.
 If you go to this repository, that's mean that know me (come on, there's no way you'll find my repository all of a sudden).
-Therefore, of course you can contact me, at least via Instagram.
-There's a little caution here.
 You are free to view and learn the codes stored in this repository.
-However, if you want to use the codes in this repository, __you must contact me__ first, especially if you use my program code for **commercial** purposes.
 ## Contacts
 <a href="https://instagram.com/fikrimulyana_s"> ![link](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)</a>
 <a href="mailto:fikrimulyanasetiawan@gmail.com"> ![email](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)</a>